gillesbertaux/bootsy/readme.md

 ## Milestones

 - Deploy on Github Pages
-- Create a bower instance for deploying the structure with one line command
+- Deal with front/back dev

 ## How it works